osskit/eslint-config/README.md

 #### React Native Test [`@osskit/eslint-config/react-native-test`](react-native-test.json)

-Use this for your react native jest tests
+Use this for your React Native Jest tests

 ```json
 {